Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Creation of the Estonian Subjectivity Dataset

 \section{Creation of the Estonian Subjectivity Dataset}

-This section gives an overview of the creation of the Estonian Subjectivity Dataset.\footnote{\url{https://huggingface.co/datasets/tartuNLP/Estonian_Subjectivity}} We describe the initial pilot project, the final selection of source texts, the main considerations behind the annotation procedure, and the annotation process itself.
+This section gives an overview of the creation of the Estonian Subjectivity Dataset\footnote{\url{https://huggingface.co/datasets/tartuNLP/Estonian_Subjectivity}}, and the included data is described in Appendix C. We describe the initial pilot project, the final selection of source texts, the main considerations behind the annotation procedure, and the annotation process itself.
 Finally, we present the annotation results through an analysis of inter-annotator agreements.